Synopsis: Some things are worth waiting for…

 **I keep jumping between a rating of either 3.75 or a solid 4.5.
 One moment i love it, the next moment I hate it.**

 I finished this book 2 days ago so I have had quite a bit of time to get my ducks in a row.
 This book is extremely hard for me to write a review for because I have so many mixed feelings towards it and the author.
 I just want to start off my saying that I really love Jennifer L Armentrout's fantasy books, specifically her Lux Series.
 This was the first romance novel of hers that I have read and to be honest, Im slightly disappointed.
 Don't get me wrong, I really loved the characters (especially Cam... *cue googly eyes*) and the romance was SOOO swoon worthy.
 It was funny, well written and I actually managed to enjoy reading from Avery's point of view.
-Typically, I always ending up hating the female character in New Adult books because they are always FREAKING MORONS.
-Avery at least was tolerable.
+Typically, I always ending up hating the female character in New Adult books because they are so predictable.
+Avery was tolerable.
 My problem with this novel is that there was simply nothing that set it apart from any other romance book, and that the actions and decisions made by the love interest are just always so unbelievable.